jonduan/proposal/_posts/2016-12-27-Costs-Discounting.md

 Generating Plants
 http://www.eia.gov/outlooks/capitalcost/pdf/updated_capcost.pdf

-It also simplifies levelized cost calculations, eliminating the need to explicitly divide by the capacity of the plant like Daniel did around 1:25 in the video above.
-Let's try using it in the following problem.
+It also simplifies levelized cost calculations, eliminating the need to explicitly divide by the capacity of the plant like Daniel did around 1:25 .

+###### Coal Plant LCOE

+Consider a coal plant with the following characteristics:

+Capital cost of $3200 per kW
+CCF of 0.13
+FOM costs of $105 per kW-year
+Fuel costs of $0.96 per GJ
+Utilization of 75% (about 6574 hours per year)
+VOM costs of $0.0042 per kWh
+Efficiency of 33%
+Part 1: What are the fixed costs in dollars per kilowatt-hour?

+Part 2: What are the variable costs in dollars per kilowatt-hour?

+Part 3: What is the total LCOE in dollars per kilowatt-hour?

+Part 4: Is the LCOE more sensitive to the capital cost or to the fuel cost?
+For example, does doubling the capital cost affect the LCOE more or less than doubling the fuel cost?
+Enter the word "capital" or "fuel".
+If the numbers are within 10% of each other, enter the word "same".

+Part 5: Let’s look at the effect of a carbon tax.
+The simplest way to do this is to add a price for carbon emissions to the cost of the fuel (coal).
+We’ll assume a commonly-discussed carbon tax of $20/tCO2.
+Looking at our Conversion Sheet, we can see that coal emits 90 kg of CO2/GJ; multiplying these emissions by $20/tCO2 gives us an additional $1.8 per GJ to add to the cost of the coal, almost tripling it!
+What’s the new LCOE with this carbon tax?

+Part 6: Would the same carbon tax have more or less of an effect on a natural gas plant?
+Enter the word "more" or "less".
+If the numbers are within 10% of each other, enter the word "same".